-Slip and fall cases or trip and fall cases are also known as premises liability cases, can be one of the more challenging cases for a personal injury attorney to prove.
+Slip and fall cases or trip and fall cases are also known as premises liability cases, and they can be one of the more challenging negligence cases for a personal injury attorney to prove.
 This blog article discusses some of the challenges with slip and fall cases, but it is not intended to provide a comprehensive analysis.
-As with any case, make sure you consult an experienced personal injury attorney for guidance.
+As with any legal matter, make sure you consult an experienced personal injury attorney for guidance.

-Example: While pushing a grocery cart in the frozen food aisle of a local grocery store, a customer slips and fall in a puddle of water.
+Example: While pushing a grocery cart in the frozen food aisle of a local grocery store, a customer slips and falls in a puddle of water.
 The customer suffers a broken wrist from the fall.

 Duty of Care Owed Depends on Injured Person’s Status

 Property owners owe most visitors a duty of care.
-The duty of care a property owner owes depends on whether the injured person’s status while on the property.
+The duty of care a property owner owes depends on the injured person’s status while on the property.
 Washington recognizes three statuses: invitee, licensee, or trespasser.

-An invitee is someone who goes onto property to do business.
+An invitee is generally someone who goes onto a property for business purposes.
 A customer shopping at a grocery store is an invitee.
 A property owner must exercise ordinary care and keep the property in a reasonably safe condition for invitees.
-A business owner also must take reasonable precautions to protect customers from criminal activities it knows or reasonably should know are occurring.
+A business owner also must take reasonable precautions to protect customer-invitees from criminal activities it knows or reasonably should know are occurring on the premises.

-Generally speaking, a licensee is someone who goes onto property for non-business reasons.
-If a neighbor stops by your home, the neighbor is a licensee.
-A property owner must take reasonable precautions to make their property safe or warn licensees of potentially dangerous conditions.
+A licensee is generally someone who goes onto another property for non-business reasons.
+If a neighbor comes to your home for dinner, the neighbor is a licensee.
+A property owner must take reasonable precautions to make their premises reasonably safe and/or warn licensees of potentially dangerous conditions on the premises.

 A trespasser has no right to be at a property.
 Someone who sneaks onto a property with “No Trespassing” signs posted is a trespasser.
-Property owners owe no duty of care to trespassers.
-However, the property owner cannot intentionally injure trespassers, such as by setting up bear traps around the property because people can mistakenly trespass.
+Property owners owe no duty of care to people who knowingly trespass.
+However, property owner cannot intentionally injure trespassers, such as by setting up bear traps around the property because people can mistakenly trespass.
 That is called negligent trespassing.

 Unsafe Condition Created by Property Owner